 Focus: Studies of Clinical Resistance

-The Translational Research Unit (TRU) is primarily responsible for advancing the clinical and translational research efforts of the Host-Virus Interaction Branch by developing and applying new technologies to characterize and identify the sources of persistent HIV-1 viremia despite antiretroviral therapy (ART) and to evaluate the effect of HIV-1 genetic diversity and low-frequency drug resistance mutations on the response to ART.
-Working closely with Dr. Frank Maldarelli in the Clinical Retrovirology Section, in consultation with Dr. John Coffin of Tufts University and Dr. John Mellors of the University of Pittsburgh, the TRU collaborates with research groups worldwide to perform studies of HIV-host interactions, viral persistence during therapy, and the evolution of resistance.
+The Translational Research Section (TRS) is primarily responsible for advancing the clinical and translational research efforts of the Host-Virus Interaction Branch by developing and applying new technologies to characterize and identify the sources of persistent HIV-1 despite antiretroviral therapy (ART) and to evaluate the effect of HIV-1 genetic diversity, expression, and low-frequency drug resistance mutations on the response to ART.
+Working closely with Dr. Frank Maldarelli in the Clinical Retrovirology Section, in consultation with Dr. John Coffin of Tufts University and Dr. John Mellors of the University of Pittsburgh, the TRS collaborates with research groups worldwide to perform studies of HIV-host interactions, viral persistence during therapy, sources of rebound viremia, and the evolution of resistance.